olegolt/PAF_reanalysis/README.md

 ## Errors in the code

+We only report errors here for the python script that is used to fit the model to training data and that have an impact on model performance indices.

 ### Python Script for fitting models to training data
 Script is used to train and fit models (Logistic Regression, Random Forest, Gradient Boosting, SVM, and MLP) to training data and applies locked model to test set.